 - It is required that your resume be only 1 page – you should easily be able to fit your education, work, volunteer, and leadership experience in that space.

 - Candidates should have strong resumes that highlight experience pertinent to a Washington internship – such as past internship, work, and leadership experience, along with pertinent coursework.

 - If you have questions about what you should or should not include, please contact a peer advisor.

-- It is strongly recommended, though not required, that you bring your resume to the Stanford Career Development Center and make an appointment to have one of their counselors examine it before submission.
+- It is strongly recommended, though not required, that you bring your resume to BEAM, Stanford Career Education and make an appointment to have one of their counselors examine it before submission.